javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

 ===In Java EE 8, we're now proposing that any CDI managed bean may listen for JMS messages===

-To address the restrictions in the MDB lifecycle '''it is now proposed to allow any CDI managed bean in a Java EE application to listen for JMS messages'''.
+To address the restrictions in the MDB lifecycle **it is now proposed to allow any CDI managed bean in a Java EE application to listen for JMS messages**.
 The bean will start listening for messages as soon as a bean instance is created, and it will continue to listen for messages until it is destroyed.
 All that will be necessary is to define a suitable callback method on the bean and add method annotations in the same way as is proposed for JMS MDBs.
 Here's an example of such a bean:
 <br/><br/>
  @Dependent
  public class MyCDIBean21 {